SuooL/VTE-PhenoAgeAccel/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features you would like to add.

+## Academic Attribution Notice

+If this contributes to your research, please consider **citing** our seminal work on biological aging and venous thromboembolism risk assessment:

+> Hu, Z., Xu, J., Shen, R., Lin, L., Su, Y., Xie, C., You, G., Zhou, Y. and Huang, K. (2025), Combination of Biological Aging and Genetic Susceptibility Helps Identifying At-Risk Population of Venous Thromboembolism: A Prospective Cohort Study of 394,041 Participants. _American Journal of Hematology_. doi: [10.1002/ajh.27605](https://doi.org/10.1002/ajh.27605)

 ## License